-The Lakers‘ season took a sharp negative turn last Thursday as Luka Doncic and Austin Reaves were injured during a 134-96 loss to Oklahoma City.
-Speaking with reporters before Sunday’s game at Dallas, coach JJ Redick explained his decision to use both players in the second half with the team trailing by a wide margin, per Dan Woike of The Athletic.
+The Lakers‘ season took an unfortunate turn last Thursday as Luka Doncic and Austin Reaves were injured during a 134-96 loss to Oklahoma City.
+Speaking with reporters before Sunday’s game at Dallas, head coach JJ Redick explained his decision to use both players in the second half with the team trailing by a wide margin, per Dan Woike of The Athletic.

 Doncic was diagnosed on Friday with a Grade 2 left hamstring strain that could sideline him for a month or more.
 He plans to seek treatment in Europe in hopes of making a faster recovery.
 On Saturday, the Lakers learned that Reaves will miss four-to-six weeks with a Grade 2 left oblique muscle injury.